tarockey/azure-debug-relay/README.md

 }
 ```

-> Whenever Azure Debug Relay VS Code extension detects non-empty `azure-debug-relay.hybrid-connection-string` and `azure-debug-relay.hybrid-connection-name` settings (`vscode/settings.json`) or `AZRELAY_CONNECTION_STRING` and `AZRELAY_CONNECTION_NAME` in `.azrelay.json` file, it launches Azure Relay Bridge every time a debugging session with debugpy in `listen` mode is about to begin.
+> Whenever Azure Debugging Relay VS Code extension detects non-empty `azure-debug-relay.hybrid-connection-string` and `azure-debug-relay.hybrid-connection-name` settings (`vscode/settings.json`) or `AZRELAY_CONNECTION_STRING` and `AZRELAY_CONNECTION_NAME` in `.azrelay.json` file, it launches Azure Relay Bridge every time a debugging session with debugpy in `listen` mode is about to begin.
 If extension settings are not empty and `.azrelay.json` is present, Azure Relay Bridge prefers values from the extension settings (`vscode/settings.json`).

 Visual Studio Code extension ignores `AZRELAY_CONNECTION_STRING` and `AZRELAY_CONNECTION_NAME` environment variables.